Bayesian Mixed Multidimensional Scaling for Auditory Processing: Introduction

-To overcome these limitations, we propose a flexible Bayesian mixed MDS model for studying dissimilarity across subjects and groups.
+Building on these prior works, while addressing some of their aforementioned limitations, we propose a flexible Bayesian mixed MDS model for studying dissimilarity across subjects and groups.
 Our proposal allows performing biologically interpretable inference and straightforward uncertainty quantification for both individual and group-specific distances across stimuli, taking into account the individual idiosyncrasies as well as the heterogeneity between native and non-native Mandarin listeners at the level of the unobserved features.
 Our proposal thus takes into account two different sources of heterogeneity and does this at the latent feature level and not at the latent distance level.
-Moreover, by weighting the latent features, our proposal allows the latent axes to be identified uniquely and not be affected by rotation invariance, contrary to standard MDS but like the classical INDSCAL \citep{carroll1970analysis}.
+Moreover, by weighting the latent features, our proposal allows the latent axes to be identified uniquely and not be affected by rotation invariance, in contrast to standard MDS and in line with the classical INDSCAL.
 Importantly, this allows inferring biologically interpretable latent dimensions when such interpretation is meaningful.

-The proposed approach can also incorporate biological information in the prior, and infer the effective number of relevant features in a data-adaptive way.
-Finally, a post-processing procedure allows performing meaningful inference on the latent features coherently across populations and subjects, solving additional identifiability issues of translations and signed permutations of the values of the latent dimensions across MCMC samples.
+Our proposed approach can also infer the effective number of relevant features in a semi-automated data-adaptive way.
+This is achieved by using cumulative shrinkage priors (\citealp{bhattacharya2011sparse}) that impose increasing shrinkage on higher-dimensional latent features.
+By starting with a generous number of features, and then eliminating redundant higher-dimensional features which are shrunk toward near-zero values on-the-fly using an adaptive MCMC algorithm \citep[following][]{roberts2009examples}, this approach obviates the need for computationally intensive methods, such as refitting models for different latent dimensions or executing trans-dimensional MCMC steps (e.g., \citealp{richardson1997bayesian}).
+Finally, we employ a post-processing procedure, adapting to recent developments to address similar issues in Bayesian latent factor models \citep{papastamoulis2022identifiability}, which maintains excellent sampling efficiency while fully resolving the identifiability issues, including translations and signed permutations of the values of the latent dimensions across MCMC samples, enabling meaningful inference on the latent features coherently across groups and subjects.